 - Next, think about the job you want.
 Make a list of the skills and talents you have that fit perfectly for that job.
 Also, think of that job from the hiring manager’s perspective.
 What keywords would that manager focus on when looking for the ideal candidate?
 Make a list.
 You’ll want to incorporate those keywords into your resume.

-- Choose a format.
+- Choose a format, you can try this out, this is the type of resume that employers look for.
 Most resumes are chronological, listing experience in order by date.
 Some are functional, listing experience by category.
 And some are a combination of the two.
 The most commonly used, and most well received by recruiters, is the chronological resume.
 If you are making a career change or have a varied work history, the functional or a combination of the two might be a good choice.
 To make it easier, there are many templates on the internet from which to choose.
 Be sure to select a template that is appropriate to your industry.

 - Once you have a template, start with the easy stuff.
 Put your contact information in the heading.
 Make sure your name stands out and is easy to read.
 Typically, your name should be bolded and in a larger font than the other contact information.
 Use a street address instead of a P.O.
 Box, if possible.
 List one phone number, whether your mobile or home phone.
 Make sure you have a clear and polite greeting on the voicemail message of whichever phone you choose.
 List one personal email address and make sure to check it frequently.
 If you have a web page, or social media page that is appropriate to your job search, list that as well.